MMuttalib1326/Topic-Modeling/README.md

 What is topic modeling in NLP?

-Topic modeling is an unsupervised machine learning approach that can scan a series of documents, find word and phrase patterns within them, and automatically cluster word groupings and related expressions that best represent the set
+Topic modeling is an unsupervised machine learning approach that can scan a series of documents, find word and phrase patterns within them, and automatically cluster word groupings and related expressions that best represent the set.